 Your pediatrician should always be your first stop.
-If it's after office hours and you can't wait, know where to go — one of our Emergency Department or Urgent Care locations.
+If it's after office hours and you can't wait, know where to go — one of our Emergency Department or Urgent Care locations, or find CHOP doctors at local community hospitals.
 And be sure to check our latest visitor guidelines.

 Resources for Parents & Caregivers

 We understand how hard it can be to watch your child suffer from any illness, but thankfully many can be safely managed at home and will clear up without medical treatment.
 Here are some things you can do now to prepare your household and brush up on practical prevention tips: